ROMANS 8:

 In fact, He has told us to go to them in love.

-No, nations aren't the issue, here.
+No, nations aren't the issue here.

-It’s those hidden sins, which we might be unwilling to judge, or the "principalities
+It’s those hidden sins which we might be unwilling to

-and powers" that paralyze us with fear.
+powers" that paralyze us with fear.

 But really, defeat shouldn't even be an option.

-We need only "remember what the LORD" our "God
+what the LORD" our "God

 did unto Pharaoh, and unto all